 Organic Strawberry Jam

 Oh, the strawberries this year.
 While the cool wet weather this May and June kept many of the strawberries watery and bland, somewhere in California an organic grower got it right : the berries, just at the peak of ripeness, were deep red with a rich sweetness that reminded me of strawberry molasses.
-Given that my berries, as lovely as they were, were affected by the raincoast weather, I picked up a steal on 27 pints of those organic berries from Cali.
+Given that my berries, as lovely as they were, were affected by the raincoast weather, I picked up a steal on 27 pints of those berries to make this organic strawberry jam.

 What does one do with 27 pints of strawberries?
 Well, first I made up the Strawberry Coconut Torte I just posted and served it with champagne and strawberries.
 I froze a bunch in freezer bags for future berry goodness and made some into Perfect No-Cook Strawberry Ice Cream and Strawberry Rhubarb Compote.
 And then I made jam two ways: Strawberry Jam and Strawberry Balsamic & Black Pepper Preserves.